Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Dr. Drip Coffee is a coffee you brew, but you don’t brew it in any kind of a machine; rather, the brewer is the coffee.
+This means you don’t need a big inverter to run this coffee maker, as it’s all paper-based.
 The Dr. Drip Coffee system is simple, yet so ingenious that you’ll wonder why no one else has thought of it before now.
-Basically you open up the package, and are presented with a small, folded up piece of cardboard – or so one would think at first glance.
-In reality, that piece of cardboard-like material unfolds into hexagonal shape with four “feet”.
+Basically, you open up the package, and are presented with a small, folded-up piece of cardboard – or so one would think at first glance.
+In reality, that piece of cardboard-like material unfolds into a hexagonal shape with four “feet”.
 The feet hang over the edge of your coffee mug, and the hexagonal shape holds the coffee.
 I know this won’t be everyone’s cup of tea, so if you just want a good old coffee maker, we recommend the Cuisinart Perfectemp 14 Cup ProgrammableDcc-3200.

-The portability, the smell, the taste, and having no negative footprint – all of these factors contributes to my score of 4.5 stars out of 5.
+The portability, the smell, the taste, and having no negative footprint – all of these factors contribute to my score of 4.5 stars out of 5.